 Gift them a seed catalogue or two so they can plan what they want to grow.
 Most seed catalogues also contain growing tips including regional planting charts.
 Here are some popular ones that sell GMO-free seeds:

-If they live close by you can offer them help in their gardens.
+If they live close by, you can offer them help in their gardens.
 Any gardener appreciates any extra help they can get!
-Print up the free certificate I have created and give it to the recipient.
-Just be prepared to roll up your sleeves in the spring when they will need your help!

 Knowing what was planted where is critical especially if the beginner doesn’t yet know how to tell the difference between a carrot top and a celery top.
 These plant labels are designed for children but can be used by adult gardeners as well for a whimsical touch.
-You will need to print them out and laminate them, but this can be done in an hour or two.
+You'll need to print them out and laminate them, but this can be done in an hour or so.